af4oz/rating-methods/README.md

 ## TODO Items

 - [ ] Name input functionality, let users save Ratings/Methods with unique names
+- [ ] When applying method to a rating, remove "addCriterion" button
 - [ ] Add creation & modification datetime
 - [ ] Display Ratings using particular method on method/[id] pages
 - [ ] Improve id counters
   - counters can only be modified from within store and not from everywhere else,
   - two counters(ratingCounter,methodCounter) are hard to manage
+- [ ] Improve responsiveness

 ## Learn More